Search

 • Slice the turnips in half lengthwise.

-• Use a mandolin to slice the thin garlic paper.
-If you do not have a mandolin, you can use a thin knife; try to slice the garlic as thin as possible.
+• Slice the thin garlic paper using a mandolin.
+If you do not have a mandolin, use a thin knife; try to slice the garlic as thin as possible.

-• Place a pot of water over high heat and salt the water so it tastes “salty like the sea.”
+• Place a pot of water over high heat and salt it so it tastes “salty like the sea.”

 • Allow for the water to come to a boil, and then submerge the turnips.